krgross/bma590-course-notes/docs/01-class02.md

 ## [1] 0.8572684
 ```

-Compare this to the answer given by \texttt{optim}, and to the more usual calculation of
+Compare this to the answer given by `optim`, and to the more usual calculation of

 ```r
 var.usual <- ss / (n - 1)